MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Experiments

 \subsection{Quantitative Comparisons}

-\textbf{Multimodal Classification.} The quantitative results of multimodal classification with all methods are summarized in Tab~\ref{tab: classfication}.
-We also list the inference time (in milliseconds) and number of trainable parameters (in million) for each method.
+\textbf{Multimodal Classification.} The quantitative results of multimodal classification with all methods are summarized in Table~\ref{tab: classfication}.
+We also list the GPU wall-clock time (with batch size $b=16$, in milliseconds), and number of trainable parameters (in millions) of the full model for each method.

-Our method outperforms all prompt-based fusion methods, and is competitive with fine-tuning.
-Specifically, when compared with the fine-tuning baselines, \textit{SeqFuse} and \textit{LateConcat}, our method delivers competitive accuracy on the UPMC Food-101 dataset and superior results on the SNLI-VE, MM-IMDB and MUStARD datasets, while requiring as few as 0.8\% of the trainable parameters.
+Our method outperforms all prompt-based fusion methods and is competitive with fine-tuning.
+Specifically, when compared with the fine-tuning baselines, \textit{SeqFuse} and \textit{LateConcat}, our method delivers competitive accuracy on the UPMC Food-101 dataset and superior results on the SNLI-VE, MM-IMDB, and MUStARD datasets (V+L), while requiring as few as 0.8\% of the trainable parameters.
+This demonstrates the strong parameter-efficiency of MoPE, which efficiently leverages the rich knowledge in pre-trained unimodal models for multimodal tasks.

 The proposed method also outperforms \textbf{all} existing prompt fusion methods, including PromptFuse~\cite{liang2022modular}, BlindPrompt~\cite{liang2022modular}, and PMF~\cite{li2023efficient}.
-Notably, our method ($k=4$) outperforms the current SOTA, PMF, by a significant margin on all datasets, while requiring $37\%$ fewer parameters.
-Moreover, our method is built upon weak assumption than PMF, which assumes both encoders share the same Transformer architecture with an ad-hoc interaction layer.
-Their method is hard be extended for the task with three modalities, such as MUStARD.
-Extending PMF to heterogeneous model architectures is also are challenge.
-By contrast, our method is compatible with more than two modality and different architecture.
+Notably, our method ($k=4$) outperforms the current SOTA, PMF, by a significant margin on all datasets while requiring $37\%$ fewer parameters.
+In particular, the PMF lacks an effective scaling mechanism.
+MoPE addresses the scaling limitation by utilizing the parameters in a more effective way, bringing stronger performance.
+Moreover, our method \reva{is more flexible and modular than PMF, as PMF is designed for modalities with homogeneous Transformer architecture (e.g., Bert and ViT).
+It is non-trivial to extend PMF for tasks that require heterogeneous architectures (e.g., CNN and Transformer) or with more than two modalities, such as the MUStARD dataset.} \rb{By contrast, our method is compatible with heterogeneous architectures and tasks with more than two modalities, such as experiments on MUsTARD.}

-\textbf{Referring Expression Segmentation.} Previous prompt fusion methods mainly test their performance on classification~\cite{li2023efficient,liang2022modular,tsimpoukelli2021multimodal}.
-The improved expressiveness of MoPE allows learning of dense prediction tasks, for example, referring image segmentation.
-The result is summarized in Tab.~\ref{tab:segmentation_results}.
-Our proposed method achieves the best result among all compared methods by a significant margin.
-In particular the proposed method even outperform the fine-tuning baseline \textit{SeqFuse} using only 15.3\% parameters.
-This experiment further demonstrate the improved expressiveness of proposed method.
+\textbf{Referring Expression Segmentation.} \rb{Prior prompt fusion methods have focused on classification tasks.
+This focus is not coincidental, which we argue is due to a representational bottleneck.
+Their low-capacity fusion may be sufficient for global classification but fails to produce the rich, spatially-aware features that dense prediction tasks like RES demand.
+As a result, simply attaching a new prediction head is ineffective if the underlying features from the backbone lack the necessary expressiveness.}